-Are you looking for website designing in Gurgaon?
+Are you looking for Web Development Agency in Gurgaon?
 You have come to the right place.
-Here at Webfries, a leading web design company in Gurgaon, we not only create dynamic websites but even help you manage your site on your own.
+Here at Webfries, a leading Website Development Company in Gurgaon, we not only create dynamic websites but even help you manage your site on your own.
 Yep, you read it right.
 You can create and maintain a website for your business with no prior experience in coding or web design.

 In this series of posts, we help newbies, as well as veterans, figure their way around WordPress.
 Buckle up, as we get started.

 Enter WordPress – The World’s Best, Efficient, and Easiest Content Management System

 The user-friendly interface, ease of convenience, and high level of flexibility ensure that WordPress gives you a fully-fledged content management system for your website.

 Since it was launched seventeen years back, WordPress has enabled millions of people to build their own websites with no coding knowledge.
 That is no small feat and is indeed a testament to the robustness and the capabilities of the platform.
 Nearly one in four sites on the internet are powered by WordPress.